DhyanMPatel/Js-Vnnovate/React/Learning React/Learning-React.md

 - There are some Features that React provide

-  1. Component-based Architecture
+  1. Component-based Architecture.
   2. State management:- Using `useState` hook manage State.
-  3. Vertual DOM
+  3. Vertual DOM.
   4. React Hooks:- Allow Functional components to use state and lifcycle.
   5. JSX:- Allow developers to write `HTML` inside Javascript.
   6. One way data binding:- only Parent Component can pass data to child component through props.